charlespwd/f-kriging/README.md

 =============================

 This is a fortran code to perform the Cokriging method, Kriging method, for a predetermined grid or for a grid constructed via adaptive sequential sampling.
+I am also currently working on coupling it with an optimization scheme.

 Installation Prerequesites
 -----------------------------